-- a) Accommodate a significant share of Guelph's population growth to 2031; - b) Balance Downtown's employment uses with compact residential development and live/work opportunities; - c) Ensure Downtown contains a diversity of housing types, sizes and tenures and affordable housing; - d) Ensure new development includes or is supported by commercial amenities and community services for existing and future residents; - e) Ensure existing and future residents are adequately served by parkland and recreational facilities within walking distance.
+- a) Accommodate a significant share of Guelph's population growth to 2031 and beyond; - b) Balance Downtown's employment uses with compact residential development and live/work opportunities; - c) Ensure Downtown contains a diversity of housing types, sizes and tenures and affordable housing; - d) Ensure new development includes or is supported by commercial amenities and community services for existing and future residents; - e) Ensure existing and future residents are adequately served by parkland and recreational facilities within walking distance.

-- Achieve a minimum Downtown residential population of approximately 8,500 people by 2031. - ii) Through population and employment growth, reach a minimum density of 150 people and jobs per hectare by 2031. - iii) Meet or exceed the City-wide target for affordable housing. - iv) Maintain a minimum ratio of one hectare of parkland and other public open spaces for every 1,000 residents living Downtown.
+- i) Achieve a minimum Downtown residential population of approximately 8,500 people by 2031. - ii) Through population and employment growth, achieve the minimum density target set out in Section 3.5 of the Official Plan. - iii) Meet or exceed the City-wide target for affordable housing. - iv) Maintain a minimum ratio of one hectare of parkland and other public open spaces for every 1,000 residents living Downtown.